This Is Not That: Worship

 Fast forward.

-For some, worship is about what makes them feel close to God.
-For others, it’s about explaining God to outsiders.
-For many, it’s about anxiously chasing an experience.
-At its core, it’s just spiritual self-pleasure.
+For some, worship is an event what makes them feel close to God.
+For others, it’s a service designed to help them explain God to outsiders.
+For many, it’s an anxious chase for an experience we’ve been told is “the Spirit of God.”

 Still us trying to conjure something that’s already true.

-But worship is not how we chase assurance.
-Worship is what flows when assurance has already found us.
+But worship is not how we chase the peace of assurance.
+Worship is the daily life that flows when the peace of assurance has already found us.

-“In spirit and in truth” (John 4:23) isn’t about a formula.
-It’s about what happens when the Light of Life exposes us—and we discover that “light” was already shining from within us (John 1).
+To worship God “in spirit and in truth” (John 4:23) isn’t about a formula.
+It’s about what happens when the Light of Life exposes us—and we discover that “light” was already shining—from within us (John 1).

 Does Worship Give God Glory?